rackerlabs/docs-cloud-databases/apidocs/dev-guide/api-operations/methods/post-create-replica-version-accountid-instances.rst

 .. warning::
    Adding a replica will restart the MySQL service on the source database instance.
-However the state of the instance might not reflect that and still be ACTIVE.
-Wait for a couple of seconds for the process to be complete.
-The best way to verify whether the process is complete is to check the slave metrics as described in :ref:`cdb-dg-generalapi-monitoringread`.
+The state of the source instance switches to ``RESTART`` for this period and back to ``ACTIVE`` when service restart completes.